kubiosec/pixielabs-demo/readme.md

 ```
 px deploy
 ```
-If you are using a non-supported cluster type, chances are that it will work as I tested it on DigitalOcean.
+If you are using a non-supported cluster type, chances are that it will work as I tested it on DigitalOcean.<br>
-Follow the instructions.
+Follow the instructions.<br>
-When finished, open a browser and access https://work.withpixie.ai/ Done !!!
+When finished, open a browser and access https://work.withpixie.ai/<br>
+Done !!!